kiyagak/WireShark-Portfolio/README.md

 # Objectives
 The goal is to follow the [Wireshark labs](https://gaia.cs.umass.edu/kurose_ross/wireshark.php) lead by Kuross and Ross to:
-- install WireShark on Deian Linux
+- install WireShark on Debian Linux

 ## Installation